mcpower/fit3088-a2/README.txt

   per satellite.
 This is required, as certain satellites may need to have a different coloured orbit (if it is selected).
 - The light position is hard-coded to prevent unnecessary pushes to the GPU.
+- The satellite picking works by casting a ray then finding the minimal distance between every satellite and the ray.
+It filters that list to get a list of satellites within 2000 meters from the line (see constants.ts) and picks the one closest to the camera.
+- The satellite picking above does not pick satellites through the earth!
+If the ray hits the earth, it recognises that and does not pick any satellites behind the earth.

 ---------
 COMPILING